pingcap/docs-tidb-operator/en/deploy-tiflash.md

             state: Tombstone
     ```

-    Only after you delete all Pods of the TiFlash cluster successfully and the store of all TiFlash nodes has changed to the `Tombstone` state, can you perform the next operation.
+    Only after you delete all Pods of the TiFlash cluster successfully and all the TiFlash stores have changed to the `Tombstone` state, can you perform the next operation.

 5. Delete the TiFlash StatefulSet.